-8.1 Day-to-Day Monitoring and Reporting
+9.1 Day-to-Day Monitoring and Reporting

-Day-to-day environmental monitoring will be undertaken by a suitably qualified member of the Supervising Consultant's staff specifically assigned as Environmental Compliance Monitoring Officer to undertake systematic observation of all site activities.
-This person may have other responsibilities, as long as s/he is able to properly meet the environmental and social monitoring requirements.
+Day-to-day environmental monitoring will be undertaken by a suitably qualified employee, such as a Site Clerk employed by MOT and the contractor may identify an employee specifically assigned as Environmental Compliance Monitoring Officer to undertake systematic observation of all site activities.
+These employees may have other responsibilities, as long as they are able to properly meet the environmental and social monitoring requirements.